kendayao/Memo/README.md

 ## Description

-This is a to-do-list web web application built with REACT.
+This is a notes web web application built with REACT.

 ## Table of Contents